 How do you qualify for a refund?

 If no claim has been made on any of the services customers may be entitled to a full refund of the money they have paid for the account, if it has been mis-sold.
-These accounts have been in existence for around 15 years, with some customers paying over £5000 in that time period.
+These accounts have been in existence for almost 20 years, with some customers paying over £5000 in that time period.

 Customers can also claim back fees for accounts where the services have been used – providing the customer has not had value for money.

 Does claiming affect my relationship with the bank?

 Simply, no. The bank cannot penalise their customers for claiming back the money they have paid for this product.
 FOS have also made it quite clear that they enforce heavy fines for any banks that do attempt to sway or even bully customers into not pursuing a claim.

 The FOS governs all UK banks, and they have instructed the banks to honour these claims where the account has been mis-sold.